govCMS/GovCMS7/README.md

 This will construct a copy of the govCMS Drupal codebase in the `docroot` directory using instructions from the govcms.make file.

+This build is configured to use (http://govcms.local/) by default and will need to [add an entry to your host file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/).
+This and other credentials can be changed by duplicating `build/phing/example.build.properties` as `build.properties` and making changes there.

 ## Structure